The EN 15804 building product LCA standard: more challenges than benefits?

 Problems with LCA at the Building Level and the Way Forward

-After years of effort following the release of this standard and after numerous EPD studies, EPD is still not an integrated part of streamlined building LCA.
+After years of effort following the release of this standard and after numerous EPD studies, EPD is still not an integrated part of the streamlined building LCA.
 The current EPDs are inherently incomparable and cannot help much with the selection.
 Building sustainability certification schemes such as BREEAM see only a minor value of EPD in material and product procurement.

-In the near future EPDs are expected to be an integrated part of the design process through routine incorporation in building LCA studies with the use of Building Information Modeling (BIM) models.
+In the near future, EPDs are expected to be an integrated part of the design process through routine incorporation in building LCA studies with the use of Building Information Modeling (BIM) models.
 Therefore, harmonization in EPD programs and branching of the construction product category are essential, facilitating steps.

 There are currently more than 28 European EPD programs, all based on ISO 14025 and EN 15804.
 To address this proliferation and increase the chance of benchmarking, comparability, and harmonization, the EU Product Environmental Footprint (PEF) and ECO-Platform initiatives were established.
 Moreover, a revised version of the standard, EN 15804:2012+A1:2013, was developed to address some of the above-mentioned shortcomings.
 Even more complementary steps are required in future revisions to ensure a more comprehensive scope and avoid further divergence.
-Steps such as including the missing environmental indicators, supplementing product categories, more stringent cut-off rules, and greater degree of methodological specificity.
+Steps such as including missing environmental indicators, supplementing product categories, more stringent cut-off rules, and a greater degree of methodological specificity.

-Have a Say in What’s to Come
+Have a say in what’s to come

-I am currently investigating the current European LCA standards in the building industry to reduce the confusion by drawing a more comprehensible picture of all the available methodologies, references, and standard, their pros and cons, and the best ways forward.
+I am currently investigating the current European LCA standards in the building industry to reduce confusion by drawing a more comprehensible picture of all the available methodologies, references, and standard, their pros and cons, and the best ways forward.

-I would greatly appreciate to hear about your knowledge and experience with the use of EN 15804 or the PEF method and your experience in LCAs for building and building products.
+I would greatly appreciate hearing about your knowledge and experience with the use of EN 15804 or the PEF method and your experience in LCAs for building and building products.
 After this thorough review, I hope to develop a simplified flowchart for more straightforward and manageable building LCAs.
 I aim to make this framework responsive to the current needs and challenges of construction industry LCAs, such as using EPDs for later design stages and in the building’s digital model (BIM model).